ArshiaSaleem98/Phone-Catalogue-App/README.md

 | Persistence   | JPA  |

 ## Getting Started
+## Running the Application on Localhost using Docker-Compose

 ## Deployment
-### Running the Application on Localhost using Docker-Compose
-To run the aplication on localhost, i have created two DockerFiles ,one for Frontend and other for backend.
+To create and build the docker images i have created two DockerFiles ,one for Frontend and other for backend.
-### DockerFile for the React Application
+### DockerFile for the React Application:

 ### DockerFile for the SpringBoot Application